nih-cfde/announcements/2021-01-25-announcements.md

 # CFDE Announcements

 Greetings CFDE Members!
-To finish an eventful January we share Cross-Pollination and Training updates and report on the kick-off meeting of our new CFDE Anatomy Working Group (cAWG).
+To finish an eventful January we share Cross-Pollination and Training updates and report on the kick-off meetings for both our CFDE Anatomy Working Group (cAWG) and our new CFDE Ontology Working Group.

 ## Events